-The operators of invensity.com and start.invensiting.com take the protection of your personal data very seriously.
+The operators of invensity.com take the protection of your personal data very seriously.
 We treat your personal data confidentially and in accordance with the legal data protection regulations and this data protection declaration.
-The use of invensity.com and start.invensiting.com is usually possible without providing personal data.
+The use of invensity.com is usually possible without providing personal data.

 As far as personal data (e.g. name, address or e-mail addresses) is collected on our pages, this is always done on a voluntary basis as far as possible.
 This data will not be passed on to third parties without your express consent.
 We would like to point out that data transmission on the Internet (e.g. communication by e-mail) can have security gaps.
 A complete protection of data against access by third parties is not possible.

-You can reach our data protection officer Jana Karina von Wedel at firstname.lastname@example.org.
+You can reach the data protection officer of the INVENSITY GmbH, Matthias Welge, at firstname.lastname@example.org.

 2.2 Note on the responsible body